Corporate Governance

 Holding periodic briefings for analysts and institutional investors

-Upon the settlement of accounts each year, the Chairman of the Board and Representative Director of the Company holds a briefing on the settlement of accounts and business strategies.
-A similar briefing is held in the second quarter.
+Upon the settlement of accounts each fiscal year, the Company holds a briefing on its financial results and business strategies.
+A similar briefing is also held in the second quarter.

 Posting IR materials on the website